CulturallyConvexContures/Bootyverse.Wiki/README.md

 ---

-## 🪨 Bedrock Baddies Guild (BBG)
+## Bedrock Baddies Guild (BBG)

 > “You want ore?
 You better know who broke bedrock first.”
-> — **Petra**, Upgrade Forewoman & Dust Whisperer™
+> — **Petra**, rock, ore, mineral Historian & Dust Whisperer™

 The BBG broke the crust so you could craft.
 Every Stardust shimmer and enchanted gem in your pocket?
-That’s Baddie-made.
+Thank Seraphina and the baddies.

 ### Core Responsibilities:
 - Mine Dust, Stardust, and early-game ores